1Px-Vision/Game/Building a Game Engine with Rust from the Ground Up/README.md

 ````

-To ensure you are set up correctly, you can run the test C game that comes with this project.
+You can run the test C game with this project to ensure you are set up correctly.
 You can build and run the test game with:

 ````
 cd intro-to-rust-starter/starter